funbox/api-blueprint/API Blueprint Specification.md

 - [`0-1` Body section](#def-body-section)
 - [`0-1` Schema section](#def-schema-section)

-If there is no nested section the content of the payload section is considered as content of the [Body section](#def-body-section).
+If there is no nested section, the content of the payload section is considered as a section description.

 #### Relation of Body, Schema and Attributes sections
 Each of body, schema and attributes sections describe a message payload's body.